IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 Authorization Client and Authorization Server claiming compliance with this profile SHALL fulfill the security requirements defined in the OAuth Authorization Framework [OAuth 2.1], especially:

-- All HTTP transaction must be secured by using TLS or equivalent transport security.
+- All HTTP transaction MUST be secured by using TLS or equivalent transport security.

 - Authorization Clients SHALL verify the identity of the Authorization Server, either by validating the TLS certificate chain or by other reliable methods.